 As digital pathology gains adoption, the trade-off between image access and the cost of storage becomes an issue.
 Even though the glass slide may remain the, legal record in most jurisdictions, the ubiquity of the digital image will place new requirements for its retention.
 This will require costly storage infrastructure unless Image Life Cycle Management (ILM) policies are developed by pathology departments and applied intelligently in the DPS.
-Decision criteria that influence the ILM policy for the institution are: reasons for retention, duration of retention, speed of image access during the different phases of the lifecycle, and associated cost of storage.
+The following are recommended image retention policies.
+Organizations will create their own standards for business risk mitigation or for compliance with any regulatory standards that may be established.